 You'll be comfortable at the Irma.
 It's a place fancy enough for royalty and plain enough for cowboys and cowgirls.
 You'll love the Irma Hotel.
 It's the heart of Cody, Wyoming.

-Read customer feedback: Customer reviews and ratings can give you insight into the business's reputation.
-Confirm Contact Information: Verify the phone numbers and email addresses listed.
-Visit the business's official website if available.
-Confirm Business Location: Double-check the business location using the Google map provided.
+Read customer feedback: Read the reviews and ratings to understand the business's reputation and reliability.
+Check Contact Details: Ensure the contact details, like phone numbers and emails, are correct.
+Check the official website for more details.
+Confirm Business Location: Confirm the location using the provided Google map.

-Protect Your Personal Data: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
-Verify the Representative: Ensure that the person you are speaking with is a legitimate representative of the business.
-You can ask for their name and position and cross-check it on the business's official website.
-Before proceeding with any legal matters, consider being aware of local $stateName state laws.
-It is also advisable to get advice from a certified privacy legal advisor to ensure compliance and to safeguard your rights and interests.
-You can find more information here by searching for a certified attorney specializing in privacy laws.
+Avoid Sharing Sensitive Information: Keep sensitive information like social security numbers, credit card details, and passwords private.
+Check Representative's Identity: Ensure that the person you are speaking with is a legitimate representative of the business.
+Check their name and position on the business's official website.
+Before proceeding with any legal matters, consider reviewing local $stateName state laws.
+It is also advisable to seek guidance from a licensed privacy legal counsel to ensure compliance and to defend your rights and interests.
+You can find more information here by looking up a licensed lawyer specializing in privacy laws.

-Handling Disputes: If you encounter any legal issues or disputes with a local business, document the details and seek legal advice.
+Legal Issues or Disputes: Document any legal issues or disputes and seek legal advice.
 You may also report the issue to local consumer protection agencies.
-Reporting Listing Issues: If you find that a business is permanently closed, has a wrong phone number, or incorrect address on our directory, please report it to us.
-Fill out this form to let us know: Contact Us Form
+Report Listing Problems: If you find that a business is permanently closed, has a wrong phone number, or incorrect address on our directory, please report it to us.
+Use this form to report the issue: Contact Us Form